rafid29mehda/All-About-ECG/Feature Extraction/Entropy, Non-linear, Dimensionality Based Feature Extraction/README.md

    - For entropy features (e.g., ApEn, SampEn), experiment with `emb_dim` (2–3) and `tolerance` (0.1–0.25 * std).
    - For nonlinear features like Lyapunov exponents, use longer signals (5–10 minutes) for accuracy.
    - For dimensionality reduction, try different `n_components` (e.g., 2–5).
-   - For feature selection, adjust the number of selected features based on your model’s needs.
+   - For feature selection, adjust the number of selected features based on the model’s needs.

 6. **Combine Features**:
    - Use a mix of entropy, nonlinear, and other features (e.g., morphological, time-frequency) for robust ECG analysis.